UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 (workflow submission and management).

 The documentation generally refers to the latest released version.
-This description was last updated for UNICORE 8.0.4.

-Also, have a look at :ref:`rest-api-examples` for some Python example code.

 A `Python client library <https://github.com/HumanBrainProject/pyunicore/>`_ is under development on GitHub and can be installed from PyPI via ``pip install pyunicore``.

+Also, have a look at :ref:`rest-api-examples` for some very basic Python examples.

 Basics
 ------

-We use JSON rendering throughout, though HTML is available, too (in most cases).
+The REST API supports both the JSON (application/json) and HTML (text/html) content types.

 Base URL
 ~~~~~~~~